 Because the school is small, transition work tends to be highly individual.
 The most useful step for parents is to ask which secondaries pupils most commonly move on to in recent years, and what transition support looks like for children who may be moving to a larger setting.

 Reception applications are coordinated by Warwickshire County Council rather than made directly to the school.
-For September 2026 entry, Warwickshire’s process opened on 01 November 2025 and the on-time deadline is 15 January 2026 (4:00pm).
-Offers are issued on 16 April 2026.
-There is also an extended deadline of 01 February 2026 for address changes, subject to the council’s evidence requirements.
+For September 2027 entry, Warwickshire's process opens on 01 November 2026 and the on-time deadline is 15 January 2027.
+Offers are issued on 16 April 2027.

 If you are balancing several Warwickshire options, it is worth using FindMySchool’s Map Search to sense-check practical distance and travel time.
 Even where a small school feels like a perfect fit, the limiting factor is often how places are allocated in a particular year.